Reviews You Can Rely On

 Warmth

 On a cold winter day, having a pair of pants that will keep your legs warm can make all the difference.
 However, not all pants are designed to be warm.
-Shell pants are meant to be lightweight and paired with base layers for warmth when needed.
+Shell pants are meant to be lightweight and paired with base layers like long underwear for warmth when needed.
 With that in mind, it's worth noting that insulated pants will inherently score higher in this category, and shells will score lower.
-We recommend considering the typical temperatures at your favorite resorts or ski locale when deciding what level of insulation and warmth you need.
+We recommend considering the typical temperatures at your favorite resorts or ski locale when deciding what level of insulation and warmth you need and consider having enough space under your pants or bibs for sufficient layering.
 A low warmth score does not necessarily indicate a poorly performing pair of pants.
-To measure warmth, we tested pants in various conditions, including early cold mornings when temperatures reached well below freezing, windy chairlifts, and during hike sessions to get fresh powder.
+To measure warmth, we tested pants in various conditions, including early cold mornings when temperatures reached well below freezing, windy chairlift rides, and stormy conditions.

 The North Face Freedom Pant, the REI Powderbound Bib, and the Patagonia Powder Town all perform well in colder temperatures thanks to their insulation.
-We liked the sleeping bag style baffled insulation of the Powder Town, which helped to keep the insulation evenly distributed in the pant.
-The Burton Avalon Bib is listed as a shell product but is lined with a thick material that still provides some warmth, earning a higher score than other shell options.
-These models listed above would be best for those looking for added warmth on a cold resort day.
-We were impressed with the budget-friendly Arctix and Columbia Bugaboo options.
-These kept us nice and toasty during our resort testing days.
+We liked the sleeping bag-style baffled insulation of the Powder Town, which helped to keep the insulation evenly distributed in the pants.
+These options are best for those seeking extra warmth on a cold resort day.
+We were also impressed with the budget-friendly Arctix and Columbia Bugaboo pants.
+These kept us nice and toasty during our resort testing days for a significantly lower price.

 ski pants womens - the arctix is an insulated pant that excels at keeping the wearer...

-The Arc'teryx Sentinel is lined with a thin, fleece-like fabric that adds warmth to this shell pant.
+The Arc'teryx Sentinel is a shell pant, but it's lined with a thin, flannel backer that adds a touch of warmth.
 Testers noted that this made the pants feel less cold and more comfortable when worn without a pair of long underwear underneath.
-It is worth noting that, again, most technical shells scored low in this metric, such as the lightweight, 3-layer Outdoor Research Skyward II Pant, which have no insulation.
+It is worth noting that, again, most technical shells scored low in this metric.
 Warmth is up to the layering ability of the user for these shells, which many skiers and snowboarders prefer.

 For a shell, the Sentinel is impressive at keeping us warm.
-This is partially thanks to its soft fleece-like liner.
+Credit: Jacqueline Kearney

 Features

-The Hemispheres also features a ski strap slot to adjust your boots without having to take off the internal gaiters—a thoughtful touch that was also found in the similarly ranked Arc'teryx Sentinel and another Outdoor Research product that scored high in this category, the Outdoor Research Skyward II Pant.
-The Skyward II Pant comes with all but the bib-specific features of the Hemispheres.
+The Arc'teryx Sentinel features a ski strap slot to adjust your boots without having to take off the internal gaiters, a thoughtful touch we appreciated, and the kind of higher-end design elements we expect from a pant at this price point.
 The Patagonia Powder Town had notably functional gaiters, with lace loops and a lace hook that truly kept snow out on various boot types.
 The Sentinel Pant additionally comes equipped with a key clip and large, articulated pockets.
 Finally, it has a low-profile, removable belt that some of our testers liked.

-Lace loops on gaiters can add a very valuable extra level of protection in deep snow.
+Lace loops on gaiters, like on the Patagonia Powder Town shown here, can add a very valuable extra level of protection in deep snow.
+Credit: Jacqueline Kearney

 Style